Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 Examples are a vital part of any specification as they will allow the reader to easier understand the expectations.
 Every logical model and profile shall have at least one example.
 Logical models examples are functional in nature: they provide examples of what kind of information belongs to a CBB in a non-technical format.
 FHIR profile examples are technical in nature.
 The logical model examples are primarily aimed at researchers and non-technical people.
 They provide an example of how a CBB  is initialized in the FHIR standard, in XML or JSON format, conforming to the FHIR-profile for the respective CBB.
 These examples are aimed at developers and implementers of the technical specifications.

-### Logical model examples <a name="LogicalModelExamples"></a>
+### CBB examples <a name="CBBExamples"></a>
-Examples of logical models are not conformant to FHIR, and are therefore not represented in XML or JSON.
+Examples of CBBd are not conformant to FHIR, and are therefore not represented in XML or JSON.
 Examples are provided in table format in a separate markdown file.
 The file has the same name as the CBB logical model but ends with `.example.md.` For example `HdBe-BodyHeight.xml` <-> `HdBe-BodyHeight.example.md`.
 For each element, the element path is taken, without the root.
 To represent BackboneElements, add an additional line containing the element name in bold.

   The following conventions exist:
 - For elements that represent a quantity, also provide the unit.